-But, but no, no, I totally agree with you. so back to kind of, or you were talking about with, the athletes building their identity, cause you said about the identity is a big struggle.
+But, but no, no, I totally agree with you. so back to the kind of, or you were talking about with, the athletes building their identity, cause you said about the identity is a big struggle.
 Um, what do you think athletes can learn in regards to building their brands from other athletes?
-Like what kind of things can they take away from athletes like yourself, um, in helping them build their, build their personal brands?
+What kind of things can they take away from athletes like yourself, um, in helping them build them, build their personal brands?

 Amobi Okugo (25:32):